katiedagon/git-github-demo/README.md

 # git-github-demo

-A repository for demonstrating git and GitHub intermediate and advanced features
+This is a repository for demonstrating git and GitHub intermediate and advanced features.
+This repository is for the May 12, 2021, Xdev Tutorial Seminar on Git & GitHub.